Ptrskay3/async-await/slides.md

 - Supports large number of tasks

-- Usually they're multiplexed dynamically to OS threads
+- Usually they're multiplexed dynamically to OS threads - not really true for everything

 - The `yield` keyword in Python, C#, Rust, etc..